Teacher Residency & Hybrid Programs

 5. How will I know if I have satisfied the US Constitution requirement?

-a.
 The credential analyst will review transcripts to see if the requirement has been met.
-If you earned your bachelor's degree at a
+If you earned your bachelor's degree at a California State University (CSU) you automatically meet the requirement.
+This requirement can be met by passing the online test offered by Notre Dame de Namur University found at the U.S. Constitution Exam website.

 6. What is the process for applying for my credential?